Nedcotter/Dank-memer-bot/README.md

  `pip install -r requirements.txt`
 3. Open discord
 4. To run the bot make sure your in the Dank-memer-bot directory and just run `python main.py` the bot will start in 10 seconds

+## Windows Error fix
+It is quite likely you will hit an error when installing the requirements on windows, this error regards to the PATH limit for files, one of the requirements (i forgot what one XD) will throw an error that its path is too long.
+To fix this open Powershell as administrator and copy this command in ``New-ItemProperty -Path "HKLM:\SYSTEM\CurrentControlSet\Control\FileSystem" `
+-Name "LongPathsEnabled" -Value 1 -PropertyType DWORD -Force`` and click enter.
+What this command does is it changes a value in the registry allowing you to exceed the 260 character limit for file paths.

 ## Installation - Linux
 You guys know what to do